Text Recruiting – Everything You Need to Know

 Hi [First Name], Sara here from Harper's Recruitment.
 I have an opportunity for the role of [Job Title] that you'd be perfect for.
 Could we have a quick chat?

-Interview reminder text:
+Interview reminder text message:

 Hi [First Name], just a friendly reminder that your scheduled job interview is tomorrow at [Time].
 The client looks forward to meeting you.

-Reschedule interview text:
+Reschedule interview text request:

 Hi [First Name], I need to reschedule tomorrow's interview to next week instead due to unforeseen circumstances.
 Can you do [Date] at [Time], please?